xinminlabs/synvert-docs/index.md

 [Synvert Playground](https://playground.synvert.net/){:target="_blank"} is a web interface to play with synvert.

 [Node Playground](https://node-playground.synvert.net/){:target="_blank"} is a web interface to play with node query and node mutation.

+## Why named "Synvert"?

+The name "Synvert" is a combination of "Syntax" and "Convert".